cogentcore/core/docs/content/principles.md

 ### Closures everywhere

 An important implication of the above is that _closure functions_ should be used anywhere that any kind of configuration is needed, instead of trying to parameterize the space of options that might likely be needed.
 A closure can contain arbitrary code-based logic while capturing arbitrary external context needed to conditionalize this logic.
-Thus, closure functions are used everywhere in Cogent Core, including `Styler` functions in [[styles]], `Maker` functions in [[plan]]s, [[event]] handlers, etc.
+Thus, closure functions are used everywhere in Cogent Core, including [[style]]r functions, Maker functions in [[plan]]s, [[event]] handlers, etc.

 ## Go is the best programming language (for GUIs)